OfficialBoomi/boomicicd-jenkinsjobs/README.md

 * Update the the folder properties Name: sonarHostURL Value: <GIT Repo URL if using GIT>.
 * Update the the folder properties Name: sonarProjectKey Value: <Name of SonarProject (if using Sonar)>

+# Configure secrets
-# Click the folder Credentials
+* Selecte the Credentials menu from the left
 * Update the authToken to the Boomi API Token (Format) <b>BOOMI_TOKEN.user@company.com:bOomi-aPi-ToKen-<b>
 * Update the sonarToken
 * Update the gitRepoURL<If the gitRepo has username and password>
 * Click Rename and rename the folder name to Account_YOUR ACCOUNT

 ## Run your first Job
-Click on the Account folder, select the the Publish Reports tab Click on List Atoms Job
+* Click on the Account folder, select the the Publish Reports tab
+* Click on List Atoms Job
-And click on Build Now
+* And click on Build Now
-Once the build is compelete open refresh the output and select the html report
+* Once the build is compelete open refresh the output and select the html report

 ## Run Jobs
 To run any of the Jobs listed below: